 About the Project

-• Intersection upgrades at Windermere Boulevard, including traffic calming measures and pedestrian crossing
+• Signalized intersection installation at Windermere Boulevard.
+This will include traffic calming measures and pedestrian crossing

 • Road reconstruction